messagecontrol/libmessagehub/README.md

 All contributions are welcomed via pull requests, as long as they abide to the following:
 - There **must** be documentation on the feature(s) added. *(Currently there is no documentation)*
 - Comments in the code **must** follow the format required to generate documentation.  *(Currently there is no way to generate documentation)*
-- Unit tests and if needed integration tests must also be provided for new features. *(Currently no testing suite is being used)*
+- Unit tests and if needed integration tests must also be provided for new features.
 - Small bugfixes do not have to include all the above, but the pull request should reference the issue if there is one related.
 ## Todo
 - [x] Provide a project structure
 - [ ] Set up doxygen or something of the likes
 - [ ] Create main documentations
-- [ ] Either use an existing testing suite or create own
+- [x] Either use an existing testing suite or create own
+- [ ] Have user provide logger (Potentially support multiple loggers)